Navigation: Network & Remote Installation >

 If you perform the installation via a remote connection and encounter any issues, first always recheck that each step was fully completed successfully before going to the next.
 If still an issue, perform the installation while physically at the server and redo all steps from scratch again.

-Use of AyaNova with SQL Express is a 7 step process
+Use of AyaNova with network Firebird engine is a 7 step process

 •The server and networked computers will communicate via TCPIP.
 If your network is not yet configured, do so.
 If you are not experienced with this, please contact your local computer center.